-A visit to Osaka must include a stroll through Osaka Castle and the surrounding park.
-While you are there, also visit Hozenji Temple and Osaka Tenmangū, which holds one of the top three festivals in Japan.
+Visiting Osaka must include a stroll through Osaka Castle and the surrounding park.
+While you are there, also visit Hozenji Temple and Osaka Tenmangū, which hold one of the top three festivals in Japan.

 And the action-packed Namba area has everything you want in a big city.
 And Dōtonbori in Namba is full of bright lights, neon signs, takoyaki (octopus balls) stands, and okonomiyaki restaurants.
-Before you leave Namba, take a photo in front of the Glico Running Man sign.
+Before leaving Namba, take a photo before the Glico Running Man sign.

 Osaka is also a shopper’s paradise.
 You will find most of the stores in Shinsaibashi Shopping Arcade.
-The shopping street also has a lot of restaurants and cafes and even more restaurants when you venture off the main avenue.
+The shopping street also has many restaurants, cafes, and even more restaurants when you venture off the main avenue.

 Where to stay in Osaka